crukci-bioinformatics/mga2/README.md

-The fastq column can contain relative or absolute paths or may contain just the names of the FASTQ files with the FASTQ directory specified using the `--fastq-dir` command line option or with the `fastqDir` parameter in a config file.
+The fastq column can contain relative or absolute paths or may contain just the names of the FASTQ files with the FASTQ directory specified using the `--fastqDir` command line option or with the `fastqDir` parameter in a config file.
 MGA will prepend the `fastqDir` parameter, if set, to all FASTQ file names or paths given in the `fastq` column.